pgazmuri/AzureADAuthModule/README.txt

 NOTE: This module is not production ready and is a proof-of-concept only.
 It should be updated with the following to be minimally viable in production:

-Remove GetAwaiter().GetResult() from async method invocations and make async "all the way down".
-Enforce login expiration (this can also be managed through session expiration settings if you wish) Add Error Handling and check for edge conditions
 Add logging / telemetry